ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 *  `name`: SHOULD identify the dataset to humans well enough to disambiguate it from other RO-Crates
 *  `description`: SHOULD further elaborate on the name to provide a summary of the context in which the dataset is important.
 *  `datePublished`: MUST be a string in [ISO 8601 date format][DateTime] and SHOULD be specified to at least the precision of a day, MAY be a timestamp down to the millisecond.
-*  `license`: SHOULD link to a _Contextual Entity_ in the _RO-Crate Metadata File_ with a name and description.
-MAY have a URI (eg for Creative Commons or Open Source licenses).
+*  `license`: SHOULD link to a _Contextual Entity_ in the _RO-Crate Metadata File_ with a name and description (see section on [licensing](contextual-entities.md#licensing-access-control-and-copyright))
+.
 MAY, if necessary be a textual description of how the RO-Crate may be used.
 {: .note }
 > These requirements are stricter than those published
 > for [Google Dataset Search](https://developers.google.com/search/docs/data-types/dataset) which